learn-co-curriculum/phase-4-intro-to-deploying/README.md

 - Understanding how your app will perform in different environments (development and production) can help you optimize your code's performance.

-In this lesson, we'll explore the deploying process and identify the needs of a web server for hosting a Rails application.
+In this lesson, we'll explore the deploying process and identify the things a web server needs in order to host a Rails application.

 ## Defining a Web Server